 Following medical school and residency training, some pediatricians elect an additional one to three years of training in a subspecialty, such as neonatology (the care of sick and premature newborns) or pediatric cardiology (the diagnosis and treatment of heart problems in children).
 These pediatric subspecialists generally are called on to consult with general pediatricians when a patient develops uncommon or special problems.

-Source: MedlinePlus and American Academy of Pediatrics
+Source: MedlinePlus and American Board of Pediatrics

 Note: This definition was prepared to help consumers find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not intended to be a substitute for care given to you by a health professional.

 - Healthy Children, American Academy of Pediatrics

 - This site contains information about children's health from the nation's largest association of pediatricians.
 Topics include Ages and Stages, Healthy Living, Safety and Prevention, Health Issues, and much more.